Archive How to Put Parental Controls on Your Computer

 3. Click on “Add a Family Member”.

-5. The child will be notified of your invitation by email.
-In order to continue, they have to accept your invitation.
+5. The child will receive an email asking them to accept the invitation.
+To continue, they have to accept your invitation.

 6. In order to set up parental controls, click on “Manage Family Settings Online”.